“Yowww,” cried The Doctor and jumped back

 sometimes thought he was the conscience of the universe.

-The Doctor closed the outer door and pressed the button that re-pressurised
+the outer door and pressed the button that re-pressurised the small, claustrophobic

-inner door was what sounded like either a baby or a kitten crying.
-It
+was what sounded like either a baby or a kitten crying.
+It was hard to

-was hard to tell which.
-But they all understood it was the sound of something
+tell which, but they all understood it was the sound of something or someone

 “This is a small freight ship,” The Doctor observed as he